SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.95_1b09465.md

 **`sap.m.DatePicker`, `sap.m.DateRangeSelection`, `sap.m.DateTimePicker`, and `sap.ui.unified.Calendar`**

-These controls now have new property `showCurrentDateButton`, which displays an additional button in the navigation part of the calendar.
+These controls now have the new property `showCurrentDateButton`, which displays an additional button in the navigation part of the calendar.
 When pressed, the control navigates to the current date and focuses on it.
 This feature is available for pickers whose display format allows picking a day.
 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.DatePicker) and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.DatePicker/sample/sap.m.sample.DatePicker).